Digimon Frontier: Antagonists

-A prideful, evil fallen angel Digimon and the main antagonist of the series.
+A prideful, evil Lucifer-themed Digimon and the main antagonist of the series.
 Lucemon was once a benevolent ruler who brought peace to the Digital World, but became corrupted by his own power and turned into a tyrant.
 The Ten Legendary Warriors came together to defeat Lucemon and locked him away in the core of the Digital World.
 Lucemon was able to corrupt Cherubimon and used him to gather the data of the Digital World so that he could be released.
 Revealed as the true antagonist after Cherubimon's defeat, Lucemon released the Royal Knights to finish his work.
-Upon his release, Lucemon proved to be more than a match for the Digidestined until Takuya and Koji formed Susanoomon and apparently destroyed Lucemon.
-However, Lucemon rose again, but as a being of pure evil as Susanoomon only succeeded in scanning his good data.
-With the encouragement of their friends, the Digidestined formed together into Susanoomon who destroyed Lucemon Shadowlord Mode.
-However, Lucemon Larva, which contained Lucemon's consciousness, survived and attempted a sneak attack.
-The spirits of the Ten Legendary Warriors emerged from Susanoomon to destroy Lucemon once and for all with the core sword of Susanoomon's cannon.
+Upon his release, Lucemon proved to be more than a match for the DigiDestined until Takuya and Koji formed Susanoomon and apparently destroyed Lucemon.
+However, Lucemon rose again, but as the fallen angel-themed Lucemon Chaos Mode with both bird and bat-like wings on either side of his body.
+That is because Susanoomon only succeeded in scanning his good data.
+During the fight, Lucemon Chaos Mode assumed the form of the dragon-themed Lucemon Shadowlord Mode.
+With the encouragement of their friends, the DigiDestined formed together into Susanoomon who destroyed Lucemon Shadowlord Mode.
+However, the larva-themed Lucemon Larva, which contained Lucemon's consciousness and resided in the dark energy sphere carried in Lucemon Shadowlord Mode, survived and attempted a sneak attack.
+The spirits of the Ten Legendary Warriors emerged from Susanoomon to destroy Lucemon Larva once and for all with the core sword of Susanoomon's cannon.
 Lucemon has no form of a DigiEgg.